Weather forecasting for Operation Overlord: Aftermath

 Had Eisenhower postponed the invasion, the next available period with the right combination of tides (but without the desirable full moon for airborne troops) was two weeks later, from 18 to 20 June.
-But during the second window a major storm, a "one in forty years event" would have made the landings impossible.
+But during this window a major storm, a "one in forty years event" would have made the landings impossible.
 A depression pushing north from the Mediterranean met a cold front sweeping south-east from Iceland, causing a devastating storm lasting four days between 19 and 22 June, and of only slightly less ferocity than the February 1905 storm on the Calvados coast.
 Hogben stated "On 17 June, all six of us produced a forecast for the nineteenth for almost perfect conditions (but the invasion) would have been a complete catastrophe."
 Waiting until July was "too bitter to contemplate".
 They would have had to return the troops on the ships back to their bases in England (and probably isolate them).
-The damage done to the US Mulberry harbour showed the power of the storm.
+The damage done to the Mulberry harbour off the American beach showed the power of the storm.

 Eisenhower said when visiting Bradley on 20 July that "When I die they can hold my body for a rainy day and bury me during a thunderstorm for this weather will be the death of me yet"; France was experiencing torrential rain plus mist and low clouds blanketing Normandy for several days, causing seemingly endless postponements.